Setup FuckingNode¶

 ---|---|---|

-defaultIntensity |
+default-intensity |

 normal , hard , hard-only , maxim , or maxim-only |

-Changes the default intensity for the clean command. |
+Changes the default intensity for the clean command. normal by default. |

-updateFreq |
+update-freq |

-A fixed number | Changes how frequently (in DAYS) the CLI sends an HTTP request for updates.
-We recommend setting it to a high value as we don't frequently update. |
+A fixed number, represents DAYS. | Changes how frequently the CLI sends an HTTP request for updates.
+Recommend to be high, as we don't frequently update.
+Defaults to 5 . |

-flushFreq |
+fav-editor |

 vscode , sublime , emacs , atom , vscodium , notepad++ |

 Your favorite code editor.
-Used by kickstart and launch . |
+Used by kickstart and launch .
+VSCode by default. |

-showNotifications |
+default-manager |

 true , false |

 Whether to use system notifications.
-Highly recommended |
+Highly recommended, enabled by default. |

-thresholdNotifications |
+notification-threshold |

 true , false |

-Enabled by default, makes system notifications only fire up if the task to be notified about takes less than 30 seconds. |
+Disabled by default, makes system notifications only fire up if the task to be notified about takes less than the threshold value. |

 View current settings¶